nathangthomas/express_sweater_weather/README.md

 ## Welcome!

-Express Sweater Weather is a Turing School of Software and Design solo project completed over 3 day sprint.
+Express Sweater Weather is a Express/Node.js API.
+This was a Turing School of Software and Design solo project completed over a 3 day sprint.
 It was designed as a first introduction to Express and Node.js.

 ### Build Using
 - JavaScript